CyberGloria/Azure-SOC-with-Honeynet/README.md

 ## Objectives
 The main objective of this project is to create a honeynet that will allow me to analyze live cyberattacks, conduct incident response and investigate event alerts, study attackers to understand their intentions, tactics, techniques, and procedures.
 The second objective is to transform the unsecure environment into a secure environment by re-configuring the firewall, NGS, implementing Azure Private Links, and administering regulatory compliance, such as, NIST 800-53, PCI DSS.
 CIS, and Microsoft Defender for Cloud recommendations.

-Lets go on a journey together to turn the unsecure environment into a secure environment.

 ## Before Hardening